InflectProject/inflect/README.md

     @words    = %W[WEATHER TODAY]
   end

+  # This method will be executed whenever the action is not defined in the
+  # words query array.
+  def default
+    respond "This is the default weather cast" end

+  # This is method will be called when the action TODAY is present in
+  # the words query array.
+It can optionally carry necessary arguments.
-  def handle(words)
+  def today(location = nil)
+    if location.nil?
+      respond "Weather for today is... very hot." else
-    respond "Weather for today is... very hot." end end
+      respond "The weather for #{location} is... also very hot." end end end
 ```